 Seward has been Mark’s home since 1979.
-Mark worked as an aquarist at the SeaLife Center for 7 years, preparing for the grand opening and collecting and caring for the fish and invertebrates in the center.
-Mark then joined Kenai Fjords National Park working for 12 summer seasons as a logistics coordinator.
+Mark worked as an aquarist at the SeaLife Center for seven years, preparing for the grand opening and collecting and caring for the fish and invertebrates in the center.
+Mark then joined Kenai Fjords National Park as a logistics coordinator for 12 summer seasons.
 Mark retired in 2017.
 Mark says, “I am glad to be a part of SCF because it’s an opportunity to be involved in the improvement of the overall health and welfare of our community.
-The SCF endowment helps all the nonprofits in the Seward/Moose Pass area by offering financial support that they need to meet their mission.
+The SCF endowment helps all the nonprofits in the Seward/Moose Pass area by offering the financial support that they need to meet their mission.
 Being able to participate in this process is an honor.”
+Email Mark.

 Ryan moved to Seward 18 years ago from West Virginia and was immediately devoted to the mountains and glaciers.
-After graduating from West Virginia University he came north seeking larger mountains and less crowded spaces.
+After graduating from West Virginia University, he came north, seeking larger mountains and less crowded spaces.
 While the rugged terrain of Seward was the initial inspiration, the community soon became his home.
 What inspires Ryan about the Seward Community Foundation is that it allows him to be involved and give back to the community outside of the purview of the business.
-The Foundation’s humble, broad approach to giving resonates with how Ryan considers a strong community to be.
-Ryan says, “I look forward to meeting and connecting with locals through the foundation, furthering a connective education of the communities needs and strengths.”
+The Foundation’s humble, broad approach to giving resonates with how Ryan considers an active community to be.
+Ryan says, “I look forward to meeting and connecting with locals through the foundation, furthering a connective education of the communities’ needs and strengths.”
 Ryan co-founded Exit Glacier Guides.
+Email Ryan.